-We sit in stodgy windowless conference rooms with four walls and dim lighting while passively listening from a sage on the stage touting their knowledge.
+We sit in stodgy windowless conference rooms with four walls and dim lighting while passively listening from a sage on stage touting their knowledge.
 We begin calculating the dollars spent and time lost away from home and work.

 As a conference and event planner, don’t let this not-so-uncommon experience happen to your attendees!